 Vincent Browne returns to The Limerick Spring 2018 Festival of Politics and Ideas this February

 The Limerick Spring 2018 Festival of Politics and Ideas is back with a bang February 19th – 25th 2018 in venues across Limerick city.
-Following a year off to plan their biggest festival yet, the theme for 2018 is Hope in Uncertain Times.
-This year’s festival calls on us to not only hope but to actively engage with ideas and stories that offer us a vision of what our human family can achieve.
-They will be launching the full festival programme at the end of January but here are a few highlights which they just had to share!
+Following a year off to plan their biggest festival yet, the theme for 2018 is Hope in Uncertain Times, but the real story this year is about collaboration and showcasing the best of what Limerick has to offer.
+23 events will take place in total right across Limerick.
+The festival’s full programme has now been launched so here are a few of the highlights!

-This year Limerick Spring are delighted to welcome back legendary Limerick journalist Vincent Browne to the festival for a unique interview with UL’s Kathryn Hayes in the stunning location of King John’s Castle.
-Browne has graced our screens and newspapers for over 5 decades with his sharp, no-nonsense approach to reporting.
-His infamous interviewing style has made him an irreplaceable personality in Irish journalism.
+This year, Limerick Spring are delighted to welcome back legendary Limerick journalist Vincent Browne to the festival for a unique interview with UL’s Kathryn Hayes in the stunning location of King John’s Castle and in association with the UL School of Journalism.
+Browne’s infamous interviewing style has made him an irreplaceable personality in Irish journalism.
 With this event, expect an engaging and intriguing look back at the extraordinary life of a Limerick icon.
+Luka Bloom will open and close this event with two new songs.
 Vincent Browne in conversation with Kathryn Hayes, Friday 23rd February, 7pm-8: 30 pm, King John’s Castle, tickets €10 / €5 concession from www.limerickspring.com.

-They are also thrilled to share Dolans on Saturday 24th February with the Limerick Literary Festival where Blindboy Boatclub will be in conversation with Kevin Barry.
+They are also thrilled to share Dolans at 8 pm on Saturday 24th February with the Limerick Literary Festival where Blindboy Boatclub will be in conversation with Kevin Barry.
 Tickets and info for this event can be found at www.dolans.ie.
 This will be immediately followed by the Limerick Spring’s much loved and always enjoyed music event, The Revolution Will Not Be Spotified in Dolan’s upstairs venue at 10 pm until late.
-This event brings together the cream of Limerick’s music scene along with national and international guests too to perform their favourite protest songs.
+This event will feature an amazing line-up of artists such as Eamonn Hehir, Emma Langford, Jennifer MacMahon and Carl Corcoran as well as 14 other brilliant performers, along with national and international guests too to perform their favourite protest songs.
 Tickets €5 from www.limerickspring.com.